 The Book of Ruth chronicles the story of Ruth and Orpah, two women of Moab who were married to the sons of Elimelech and Naomi.
 They were Judeans who had settled in Moab to escape the famine in Judah.

-Sadly, all three of the husbands die leaving Ruth, Orpah and Naomi widows.
+Sadly, all three of the husbands die, leaving Ruth, Orpah, and Naomi widows.
 After the death of her husband, Naomi decides to return to her native Bethlehem and urges her daughters-in-law to return to their families.

 Orpah willingly goes, but Ruth refuses to leave Naomi, proclaiming,

-Ruth goes with Naomi to Bethlehem and, in God’s perfect timing, a kinsmen redeemer is revealed, Boaz.
+Ruth goes with Naomi to Bethlehem, and, in God’s perfect timing, a kinsmen redeemer is revealed, Boaz.
 Ruth would later marry Boaz, but more on that in a minute.

 What is a Kinsmen Redeemer?

-According to rabbinical tradition, a kinsman-redeemer is a male relative who, had the privilege or responsibility to act on behalf of a relative who was in trouble, danger, or need.
+According to rabbinical tradition, a kinsman-redeemer is a male relative who had the privilege or responsibility to act on behalf of a relative who was in trouble, danger, or in need.
 The Hebrew term “go el” for kinsman-redeemer is translated as one who delivers or rescues (Genesis 48:16 and Exodus 6:6, for example) or redeems property or person(s) (Leviticus 27:9–25 and 25:47–55).

-We’ll explore Boaz, Ruth and Naomi’s kinsmen-redeemer, shortly, but I find it fascinating that this beautiful story becomes part of the lineage of Christ.
+We’ll explore Boaz, Ruth, and Naomi’s kinsmen-redeemer, shortly, but I find it fascinating that this beautiful story becomes part of the lineage of Christ.